Simone de Beauvoir

 Simone de Beauvoir was known for many pieces of writing and ideas, particularly in the realm of feminism.
 Perhaps her most innovative and long-lasting ideas were outlined in her publications including The Second Sex and the Manifesto of the 343.

-In The Second Sex, de Beauvoir analyzed women’s oppression and outlined the foundation for contemporary feminism.
-The Second Sex is a 1000-page critique of the patriarchal society, and the idea that women were considered to be lesser beings than men.
+In The Second Sex, de Beauvoir analyzed existing attitudes toward women, highlighting the issue of women’s oppression and outlining the foundation for contemporary feminism.
+The Second Sex is a 1000-page critique of patriarchal society and pushes back on the idea that women were considered to be lesser beings than men.
 De Beauvoir famously writes, “One is not born a woman, but becomes one,” suggesting that gender is a societal construct, not a biological identifier.

 Throughout The Second Sex, de Beauvoir references ancient creation myths and the Bible, arguing that women are labeled as the Other, and thought to be secondary to men.
 In these biblical myths, women are frequently portrayed as the sinful or weak side of a being.
 Using evidence from the literature, de Beauvoir writes a compelling argument as to the connection between myth and history.
 Through this connection, she argues, men defined women as the Other, the darker, inferior side of humanity, unworthy of responsibility.

 However, The Second Sex was not de Beauvoir’s only contribution to feminist theory.
 She also wrote and signed the Manifesto of the 343, published on April 5th, 1971, in which she encouraged 342 other women who experienced issues with access to birth control or reproductive rights to sign as well.
 In this petition, de Beauvoir demanded access to contraception and the freedom to abortion.
 She writes, “I will have a child if I want one, and no moral pressure, institution or economic imperative will compel me to do so.”
-The Manifesto paved the way for legal and save birth control and abortions in France.
+The Manifesto paved the way for legal and save birth control and abortions in France, improving the situation of women and marking a key turning point in the fight for women’s reproductive rights.

 Historical Biography

-Simone de Beauvior was born on January 9, 1908 in Paris, France.
-She completed her early education at Lyceé Fenalon, and in 1925, moved on to the Institut Catholique de Paris to study mathematics, and the institut Sainte-Marie for literature and languages.
-Following the completion of her degree in 1928, de Beauvoir studied philosophy at the Sorbonne and wrote her MA thesis on Leibniz.
+Simone de Beauvoir was born on January 9, 1908, in Paris, France, to Georges Bertrand de Beauvoir and Françoise Beauvoir.
+She completed her early education at Lyceé Fenelon and in 1925, moved on to the Institut Catholique de Paris to study mathematics and the Institut Sainte-Marie for literature and languages.
+After completing her degree in 1928, de Beauvoir studied philosophy at the Sorbonne and wrote her MA thesis on Leibniz.

 In her early career, de Beauvoir worked primarily as a writer, but also as a secondary school teacher to support herself financially.
 However, she was dismissed multiple times from teaching positions for teaching about feminism, or for ‘morally corrupting’ the youth.
 De Beauvoir published her first novel, She Came to Stay, in 1943, followed by The Blood of Others.
 In 1944 de Beauvoir published her first piece in the field of philosophy on existentialist ethics.